• Home

 Donor relations Chair

-Megan Escoto (Berger) is a former foster youth, adoptee, and survivor of human trafficking.
-She is bilingual, a former first responder, and currently works as a community education coordinator in the nonprofit sector, focusing on addressing disparities in the child welfare system.
+Megan Escoto is a former foster youth, adoptee, and survivor of human trafficking.
+Bilingual and a former first responder, she now works in child abuse prevention, with a focus on addressing disparities within the child welfare system.
 Megan holds degrees in Social Justice, Criminal Justice, and Behavioral Sciences.
-She also serves on a legislative panel that reviews California legislation related to sex crimes and gender-based violence.
-As a published author, Megan contributed to an anthology about surviving human trafficking.
-She also assists Redemption House of the Bay Area by facilitating skill-building support groups for survivors.
+She serves on a legislative panel that evaluates California laws concerning sex crimes and gender-based violence.
+In addition to authoring two books on human trafficking, Megan facilitates skill-building support groups for survivors through Redemption House of the Bay Area.

 Donor relations Chair